grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 ## Expose the UI to other machines

-By default, Grafana Agent Flow listens on the local network for its HTTP server.
+By default, Grafana Agent listens on the local network for its HTTP server.
 This prevents other machines on the network from being able to access the [UI for debugging][UI].

 To expose the UI to other machines, complete the following steps:

 1. Follow [Pass additional command-line flags](#pass-additional-command-line-flags)
-   to edit command line flags passed to Grafana Agent Flow, including the following customizations:
+   to edit command line flags passed to Grafana Agent, including the following customizations:

     1. Add the following command line argument to `CUSTOM_ARGS`:

-       ```
+       ```shell
        --server.http.listen-addr=LISTEN_ADDR:12345
        ```

-       Replace `LISTEN_ADDR` with an address which other machines on the network have access to, like the network IP address of the machine Grafana Agent Flow is running on.
+       Replace `LISTEN_ADDR` with an address which other machines on the network have access to, like the network IP address of the machine Grafana Agent is running on.

        To listen on all interfaces, replace `LISTEN_ADDR` with `0.0.0.0`.